MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 #### Roles and responsibilities

-Once you've decided how user permissions will work, you're in a good position to start considering roles and responsibilities.
-The goal is to involve the right people early on, especially when multiple developers or teams will be involved in building the end-to-end auditing solution.
+Once you've decided how user permissions work, you're in a good position to start considering roles and responsibilities.
+The goal is to involve the right people early on, especially when multiple developers or teams are involved in building the end-to-end auditing solution.

-Decide which user or team will be responsible for the following activities.
+Decide which user or team are responsible for the following activities.

 | **Role** | **Types of responsibilities** | **Role typically performed by** |
 | --- | --- | --- |